illydh/robo-driver/README.md

 # Playwright Robot Driver

-a Python program that can automatically perform a task on a website (like filling out a long form or tracking an order).
+a Python program that can automatically perform a task on a website (getting price of user-indicated item).

 ## Quick Start